ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 # Chapter 2: The Weird Classmate behind My Seat

-The place where Yan Jingxing and her uncle live is a three-story courtyard.
-This used to be the home of her grandparents, who passed it on to their two sons after their deaths.
-In addition to the main building, there is a room outside the door for parking and storing miscellaneous items.
+Yan Jingxing and his uncle lived in a three-story courtyard.
+This had been the home of their grandparents.
+After the two elderly passed away, they left it to their two sons to take care of.
+Besides the main building, there was also a house outside the gate used for parking and storing odds and ends.

-There are two tall orange trees in the courtyard.
-The branches are lush and the leaves are thick, making it a good place to take a rest under the shade.
+There were two tall orange trees in the yard.
+With their abundant branches and leaves, they provided a shady spot for taking a break from the heat.

-Every time the wind blows through the tree canopy, the layers of leaves collide and rub against each other, creating a "rustling" sound that echoes like waves crashing against the shore.
+Every time the wind blew through the canopy, the overlapping leaves would rub against each other, creating a "rustling" sound like waves crashing on the shore.

-Uncle said that the oranges would be ripe in the autumn.
-The fruit from these two trees could fill three baskets, so much that they couldn't eat them all because of sour taste and have to share it with their neighbors.
+Uncle said that in autumn, the oranges would be ripe.
+The two trees would yield enough fruit to fill three baskets, so much that they couldn't finish eating it all even if their teeth hurt, and they would have to share it with their neighbors.

-He also said that when he was a child, the most anticipated thing all year round was the fruiting of the orange tree in the yard.
-The sweet taste still makes his mouth water when he thinks about it.
+He also said that when he was a child, the thing he looked forward to most every year was the oranges on the tree in the courtyard.
+The sweet taste of those oranges, whenever he thought about it now, still made his mouth water.

-Yan Yongzhi's words are mixed with my childhood memories, and he speaks vividly, which gives Yan Jingxing a lot of expectations.
+These words from Uncle were interspersed with personal childhood memories, making them vivid and interesting, and giving Yan Jingxing great anticipation.

-However, the first thing for them to do is to clean the house.
+However, the first thing they needed to do as uncle and nephew was to clean up the house.

-The two brothers of the Yan family left for the city to seek their fortunes early.
-After the death of old men, the house remained unattended and almost became an abandoned empty house.
-It was not until today that it was reused, so there was a lot of dust in every corner of the house.
+Both of the Yan brothers had left for the city early on in their lives, and after the death of their elderly family members, the house had been left unattended, almost becoming a dilapidated and abandoned structure.
+It was only today that it was being put to use again, so there was a lot of dust accumulated in every corner of the house.

-First, remove all the unused clutter from the living room, kitchen, and two bedrooms, sweep the floor, removes dust, use a mop to clean the dirt, and then use a bucket and cloth to wipe the remaining areas;
+First, they cleared out all the unused clutter from the most frequently used living room, kitchen, and two bedrooms, swept and mopped the floors, and wiped down the rest of the house with buckets and rags.

-Then take out the old bed sheets, bedding and damp furniture to sun them, throw away anything that has mold, make a list of things that need to be re-purchased, and go to the only supermarket in town to buy them;
+Then they took out the old bed sheets, quilts, and damp furniture to air in the sun, threw away everything that was moldy, and made a list of things that needed to be repurchased, which they bought from the only supermarket in town.

-Finally, They tidy up luggages, place daily necessities, and make the bed with new quilts and pillows...
+Finally, they unpacked their luggage, put away their daily necessities, and made the beds with new quilts and pillows.

-The uncle and nephew work hard together for two days and nights.
-They spend the first night back in the hotel in town, and finally settle down in their new home on the second night.
+The uncle and nephew worked together tirelessly for two days and one night.
+They spent the first night back at the hotel in town and only settled into their new home on the second night.

-Yan Jingxing, after taking a bath and changing clothes, staggers and falls exhausted onto the bed.
-At this time, he hears his uncle shouting outside the door:
+Yan Jingxing took a shower, changed into clean clothes, staggered to his bed, and collapsed onto it, exhausted.
+Just then, he heard his uncle calling from outside the door.

-"Oh, I almost forgot to tell you that you are going to report to school tomorrow."
+"Oh, I almost forgot to tell you.
+You're going to school tomorrow."

-"Tomorrow?!
+"Tomorrow?!"

-Yan Jingxing complains loudly.
+Yan Jingxing exclaimed in complaint.

-"I just finished tidying up my things, can't I take a two-day break?"
+"Can't we rest for a couple of days?
+We just finished unpacking."

-"Tomorrow is Monday, and you are a transfer student who came midway through the semester.
-You need to catch up with the pace of the class as soon as possible."
+"Tomorrow is Monday.
+You're a transfer student coming in mid-semester, so you need to catch up with the curriculum as soon as possible."

 "I don't want to go to school..."

-"Okay, I've set the alarm clock in the living room.
-Remember to get up early and don't let me remind you every time."
+"Alright, I've already set the alarm clock in the living room.
+Remember to get up early, don't make me rush you every time."

-Alas...

-The boy buries his face in the pillow, not wanting to face reality.
+With a sigh, the boy buried his face deeply into the pillow, not wanting to face reality.

 ...

-The next day, his uncle drives him to the school.
+The next day, his uncle drove him to the school.

-Yan Jingxing appears lethargic while in the car, but as soon as he exits the vehicle, he perks up, adjusting his expression.
+Yan Jingxing was still sluggish in the car, but as soon as he got off the vehicle, he perked up and adjusted his expression.

-Despite his dissatisfaction, he heeds his uncle's advice to "leave a good impression on the new classmates and teachers."
+Despite his dissatisfaction, he had taken his uncle's advice to "leave a good impression on the new classmates and teachers" to heart.

-The teenage boy's ego compels him to face this situation seriously.
+Simply due to the vanity of a pubescent boy, he was determined to face this first encounter seriously.

-Yan Yongzhi looks at his nephew with a serious expression and can't help but chuckle.
-He pats Yan Jingxing on the shoulder.
+Yan Yongzhi looked at his nephew with a serious expression on his face and couldn't help but feel amused.
+He patted his nephew on the shoulder.

-"I need to go to the administrative office first.
-Do you think you can find the office by yourself?"
+"I'm going to the administrative office first.
+Can you find the office by yourself?"

 "Of course."

-His uncle quickly pockets the keys and leaves.
-With his backpack on his back, he looks at the sign in front of the school gate that says "Baiyue Town Experimental Middle School" and feels anxious.
+The uncle left in a hurry, leaving the boy with a backpack, staring at the sign in front of the school that read "Baiyue Town Experimental Middle School," feeling anxious.

-As he builds up his courage, he follows the instructions of the guard uncle and finds the second grade office along the stairs.
+As he built up his courage and followed the instructions of the security guard, he found the second-grade office along the stairs.

 "Is Ms Gao here?"

 "Oh, you're here.
 Are you Yan Jingxing?"

-A middle-aged female teacher stands up from her seat.
-Her face is full of exhaustion, and her dark circles suggest she has not been resting well.
+A middle-aged female teacher stood up from her seat.
+There was fatigue on her face and her black eye bags looked like she hadn't had a good rest in a long time.

 "Yes."